-1.1 Navistar Supplier Assessment - NSA (ISO 9001 7.4.1)
+1.1 Navistar Supplier Assessment - NSA

 The Navistar Supplier Assessment (NSA) is a formal examination of a supplier's production quality system and process conducted by a Navistar Supplier Quality Representative.
 Participation from all levels of the supplier's organization, including management, is expected during this evaluation.
 Navistar reserves the right to conduct an assessment at the supplier location at any time.
 For new suppliers, the assessment may be completed prior to, or after, the award of business, at Navistar's discretion.
-Navistar may choose to waive NSA for TS certified suppliers, with Integrated Supplier Quality concurrence.
+Navistar Integrated Supplier Quality may choose to waive NSA in lieu of VDA, TS/IATF, or VW Group certified supplier status.